Changing risks at home

 - Replace broken glass panes or use Perspex or polycarbonate as a more secure alternative.
 Use a window lock with a strong grille or wire mesh.
 Use curtains or netting so people cannot see inside.
 Screw opening windows shut if you do not use them.

 - Fit a good quality battery alarm to your outbuilding.
-If you have an intruder alarm protecting your house consider extending to the outbuilding.
+If you have an intruder alarm protecting your house consider extending it to the outbuilding.

 - To protect up and over garage doors can be secured by putting padlocks through inside runners or fitting padlocks with a hasp and staple on either side of the door.